What are Keys and KeyWays (Shaft Key)?

 • Square keys

-A square key has a square cross-sectional and is used on a shaft of about 25mm or 1”.
+A square key has a square cross-section and is used on a shaft of about 25mm or 1”.
 They are used on larger shafts when deeper key depth is required compared to rectangular keys.

 • Parallel sunk keys

-Parallel sunk keys are either rectangular or square sections but not having tapers.
+Parallel sunk keys are either rectangular or square sections but do not have tapers.
 The keys are cheap and readily available for use.
 It’s one of the easiest to install, but it needs to be held with a set of screws to the hub.
 This is because the vibration or rotational direction reversal often pushes out the key.

 The key is generally tightly fitted to the bottom of the shaft keyway and the sides of the keyed joint.
 They leave a clearance at the top of the hub keyway.